Moldova gets support from partners amid series of hardships - NewsBreak

 Moldova gets support from partners amid series of hardships

-SIGHISOARA, Romania — (AP) — Moldova received about 600 million euros in pledges at a donors conference Friday, an official said, to help the tiny country overcome rising inflation and the impact of Russia's war in Ukraine.
+Moldova received about 600 million euros in pledges at a donors conference Friday, an official said, to help the tiny country overcome rising inflation and the impact of Russia’s war in Ukraine .

 More than 500,000 refugees have fled to Moldova, which borders Ukraine, since the Russian invasion on Feb.
 24. The situation has put a huge strain on resources in Europe’s poorest country, which is looking to forge closer ties with the West.